 It executes the provided statement and then stores its result directly in Grail without presenting them as the action's result.

-The Execute Statement action of Snowflake for Workflows allows you to execute a single SQL statement on your Snowflake database.
-It will return the statement's result as the action's result, including data and header information.
+The Execute Statement action allows you to execute a single SQL statement on your Snowflake database.
+It returns the statement's result as the action's result, including data and header information.
 The action will only return the first partition of the data returned by Snowflake, to avoid reaching the maximum result size of workflow actions.
 We recommend using this action to execute statements with smaller results.

 To execute a single SQL statement in your workflow, you need to provide the information listed below.